ShivamBhosale/100DaysOfCode/index.md

 I continued to work on the plant disease detection model to build a model in a way that it can predict the difference between a bacterial spot infected pepper plant, healthy pepper plant, healthy tomato plant and an early blight infected plant.
 Still working on to improve the accuracy.

 ## Day 30 - Plant Disease Detection (Updated for better accuracy)
-Added dropuout and an additioan CNN layer in the ANN to avoid the problem for overfitting while training.
+Added dropout and an addition CNN layer in the ANN to avoid the problem of overfitting while training.
 Got better accuracy than the previous model but still haven't perfected it.